Coronary CT angiography: Side effects

 Because the heart is effectively imaged more than once (described above), cardiac CT angiography can result in a relatively high radiation exposure (around 12 millisievert), although newer acquisition protocols, have recently been developed which drastically reduce this exposure to around 1 mSv (cfr.
-Pavone, Fioranelli, Dowe: Computed Tomography or Coronary Arteries, Springer 2009).
+Pavone, Fioranelli, Dowe: Computed Tomography of Coronary Arteries, Springer 2009).
 By comparison, a chest X-ray carries a dose of approximately 0.02-0.2 mSv and natural background radiation exposure is around 2.3 mSv/year.
 Thus, each cardiac CT scan carried out with current protocols (dose approximately 1 mSv) is equivalent to approximately 5-50 chest X-rays or less than 1 year of background radiation.
-Methods are available to decrease this exposure, however, such as prospectively decreasing radiation output based on the concurrently acquired ECG (i.e. tube current modulation.)
+Methods are available to decrease this exposure, however, such as prospectively decreasing radiation output based on the concurrently acquired ECG (i.e., tube current modulation.)
 This can result in a significant decrease in radiation exposure, at the risk of compromising image quality if there is any arrhythmia during the acquisition.

 The significance of the low radiation doses used in diagnostic imaging is unknown, although the possibility of increasing cancer incidence across a population is of significant concern.
 This potential risk must be weighed against the competing risk of not diagnosing a significant health problem in a particular individual, such as coronary artery disease.